Ordering a deed poll is a fast and easy way to legally change your name.

 The first option is to hire a solicitor and have them apply on your behalf.
 You’d have to pay for the solicitor’s time along with any fees for the deed poll.
 And a solicitor’s time isn’t cheap.

-Enrolling for a deed poll is an easy 3 step process:
+Ordering a deed poll is an easy 3 step process:

 If you order before 3 PM (Mon-Fri), we will process your application the same day, and dispatch your Deed Poll within two working days, along with any certified copies you’ve ordered.